aerogear/frontpage-ios-app/README.md

 ```

-Once we have received configuration and we do have client ID, we can perform next step of authorization with code exchange which needs a configuration, `clientSecret` and `scopes` are optional.
+Once we have received configuration and have client ID, we can perform next step of authorization with code exchange which needs a configuration, `clientSecret` and `scopes` are optional.
 First we need to build our request passing in the configuration received, `clientID`, optional `clientSecret` and `scopes`, `redirectUri` and `responseType`.
 After having our request constructed we can trigger authorization flow and receive the token from the issuer.
 Once we have the token, we can pass it in to our client builder and from now onwards, any query, mutation or subscription will use the token to communicate with the server.

 ```swift

 func  doAuthWithAutoCodeExchange(configuration: OIDServiceConfiguration, clientID: String, clientSecret: String?) {

 let request = OIDAuthorizationRequest(configuration: configuration,